snowflakedb/snowpark-python/docs/source/modin/hybrid_execution.rst

 Transfer costs are also considered for data moving between engines.
 For data moving from Snowflake this threshold can be configured with the SnowflakePandasTransferThreshold environment variable.
-This is set to 100k rows by default; which will penalize the movement of data as it nears this threshold.
+This is set to 10M rows by default; which will penalize the movement of data as it nears this threshold.

-The default value, 100k was selected based on a variety of tests at different network speeds and latencies using a standard relational workload, but you may want to increase this value - particularly if you are using Snowpark pandas in an interactive environment where the initial download of row data is acceptable.

 .. code-block:: python